meglecz/mkCOInr/doc/content/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use two dereplicated :ref:`sequence tsv files <sequence_tsv_with_taxid_io>`:
     - COInr.tsv  (pool of BOLD and NCBI, downloaded from Zenodo)
     - custom_dereplicated_sequences.tsv (output of the previous script)

-:ref:`pool_and_dereplicate.pl <pool_and_dereplicate_reference>` will pool the files and dereplicate sequences of the taxIDs that are present in both files
+:ref:`pool_and_dereplicate.pl <pool_and_dereplicate_reference>` will pool the files and dereplicate sequences of the taxIDs that are present in both files.

 .. code-block:: bash